dalehamel/mctop-tool-example/docs/00200-flash-sale-hotkey.md

 @command[gets podXXX::M:blob:Feature::FEATURE_KEY:SHOP_KEY_M]: 6779
 ```

-Having gained a quick view into what were especially hot, we could direct our
+Having gained a quick view into what keys ere especially hot, we could direct
-attention to investigating the code-paths that were interacting with them.
+our mitigation efforts towards investigating the code-paths that were
+interacting with them.

 ## Hot key mitigation

 Since these keys do not change very frequently, we decided to introduce an
 in-memory cache at the application layer inside of rails itself.
 With a TTL of
-a fully minute, it will hit memcached much less frequently.
+a full minute, it would hit memcached much less frequently.

-The change was simple, but results were pronounced.
+The change was simple, but results were remarkable.
 Without the in-memory cache
-we see large spikes on both memcached, and mcrouter (the proxy we use to access it):
+we see large spikes on both memcached, and mcrouter (the proxy we use to access
+it):

 ## Performance Results

-During these hot-spotting events, we could see the effect without the cache:
+During these hot-spotting events during real or simulated flash sales, we could
+see the application impact without the cache:

 ![](img/without-cache.png)